North American Orchid Conservation Center (NAOCC)

 Conserving orchid fungi at the UAMH

 Our role with the NAOCC is to conserve the genetic diversity of orchid mycorrhizal fungi.
 The UAMH bank of orchid mycorrhizal fungi (see list) is an invaluable resource established over many years of research work by R.S.
 Currah (University of Alberta), L.W.
 Zettler (Illinois College, Jacksonville, IL) and others.
 The research of L.W.
 Zettler focuses on conservation of threatened orchids and the symbiotic germination of orchid seed with host-specific and locally adapted mycorrhizal fungi.
-Results of Dr. Zettler’s work on symbiotic germinations have identified specific UAMH cultures as ones promoting seed germination in vitro (See Zettler et al 2011, Keel et al 2011).
-In 2011-12, 23 isolates were received for deposit and included Ceratorhiza and Epulorhiza species obtained mainly from roots of the U.S. Federally threatened eastern prairie fringed orchid Platanthera leucophaea.
+Approximately 70 isolates have been demonstrated to initiate symbiotic seed germination in vitro (See Zettler et al 2011, Keel et al 2011).
+In 2013, 51 isolates were received for deposit and included Ceratorhiza and Epulorhiza species obtained from rare or endangered orchid species.
+These added to the 250 isolates orchid mycorrhizal fungi already accessioned.
+Over 50 isolates held in UAMH are derived from the U.S. Federally threatened eastern prairie fringed orchid Platanthera leucophaea.

 For more on the role of the UAMH in conservation of orchid fungi see Sigler NAOCC presentation (pdf).